Mitchell Baker

-Winifred Mitchell Baker is the former chairwoman of the Mozilla Foundation and CEO of the Mozilla Corporation, a subsidiary of the Mozilla Foundation that coordinates development of the open source Mozilla Internet applications, including the Mozilla Firefox web browser.
+Winifred Mitchell Baker is an American businesswoman.
+She is a former chairwoman of the Mozilla Foundation and CEO of the Mozilla Corporation, a subsidiary of the Mozilla Foundation that coordinates development of the open source Mozilla Internet applications, including the Mozilla Firefox web browser.

 Baker coordinated business and policy issues and sat on the Mozilla Foundation Board of Directors and the Mozilla Corporation Board of Directors.
 In 2005, Time included her in its annual list of the 100 most influential people in the world.

 She stepped down as CEO in February 2024 and left Mozilla altogether in 2025.

 Education

-Baker received a BA in Chinese studies at the University of California, Berkeley, in 1979, achieving a Certificate of Distinction.
-She received her JD from the Boalt Hall School of Law, University of California, Berkeley, in 1987 and was admitted to the State Bar of California in the same year.
+Baker received a BA in Chinese studies and a certificate with distinction from the University of California, Berkeley, in 1979.
+She then received her JD from the UC Berkeley School of Law in 1987 and was admitted to the State Bar of California the same year.

 Career

 From January 1990 until October 1993, she worked as a corporate and intellectual property associate at Fenwick & West LLP, a law practice specializing in providing legal services to high-technology companies.
 She then worked for Sun Microsystems as an associate general counsel from November 1993 until October 1994.